borgbackup/borghash/README.rst

 ~~~~~~~~~~~

 ``HashTableNT`` has ``.write()`` and ``.read()`` methods to save/load its
-content to/from a file, using an efficient binary format.
+contents to/from a file, using an efficient binary format.

 When a ``HashTableNT`` is saved to disk, only the non-deleted entries are
-persisted and when it is loaded from disk, a new hashtable and new, dense
+persisted.
+When it is loaded from disk, a new hashtable and new, dense
-kv arrays are built - thus, kv indexes will be different!
+kv arrays are built; thus, kv indices will be different!

 API
 ---